Global Warming

 project from various natural and human-derived causes.
 Although these

-models do not unambiguously attribute the warming that occurred
+unambiguously attribute the warming that occurred

 from approximately 1910 to 1945 to either natural variation or human